AlexandreFenyo/net-monitor/README.md

 ## probe

-A probe collects real-time data and push them to its associated data set.
+A probe collects real-time data and pushes them to its associated data set.

 There are two probe types: